 How do you speak about your body?
 Can you imagine Jesus complaining about fat toes or big hips or a long chin?
 He never said anything negative about his body, knowing it was given to him by his loving Father.

 Has anyone ever said anything that hurt you deeply?
 Recognize that the only person who knows your true worth is God.
 Forgive them for anything they have said that is not according to his truth.
 Jesus wants you to be confident and whole, not scarred.

 Confidence need not come from expensive clothes, jewelry, or a hairstyle; it’s an attitude.
 But caring for your health and dressing winsomely is one way of expressing your gratitude to God and your knowledge of your worth as his beloved child.

 Look at Yourself

-When do you most feel like the woman God created you to be?
-Capture that feeling, bottle it, preserve it.
-And whenever you need a reminder, dab a few moments confidently on your wrists.
+When do you most feel like the person God created you to be?

 Not everyone feels confident all the time.
-When in need, act your way into feeling.
+When your sense of worth is shaky, act your way back into feeling confident.
 Chin up, shoulders back, tummy tucked.
-Now breathe in… and smile.
-Imagine yourself as a princess wearing an exquisite gown with a precious crown placed on your head.
+Now breathe in and smile.
+Imagine yourself as a child of the King adorned in royal attire.
 That’s who you are, after all.
-You are a daughter of the King.
+You are a child of the King.
 Now act like it.

 Read more about our new identity in Christ here.